Customers

 Converting Microsoft Teams into a ticketing system offers numerous benefits for enterprises, including centralized communication, improved self-service, and enhanced IT team efficiency.
 By following the outlined steps, organizations can transform MS Teams into an efficient help desk.

 Plus, with an intelligent enterprise assistant—like Atom—integrated with your MS Teams environment, you can truly streamline all your internal support processes.
+And, we're now live on the Microsoft Marketplace too!

 Schedule a demo to try Atomicwork with Microsoft Teams.